dougpowers/vim-mapper/README.md

 The active node is outlined in blue.
 The current targeted child node is outlined in light red.
 Press the 'n' key to cycle target clockwise or 'N' to cycle counter-clockwise.
 Press 'Enter' to make the targeted node active.

-To edit the active node, press 'c'.
+To edit the active node, press 'a', 'i', or 'c' to append, insert, or select the full node text, respectively.

 To delete a node and its ancestors, press 'd'.
 A confirmation dialog will be displayed if more than one node is to be removed.

 When executing Vim-Mapper from the terminal, the user can open an existing sheet by specifying a valid .vmd file as the first argument.

 ## Advanced features

+### Snipping
+A non-root node in a linear chain (one that has only two neighbors) can be removed and its neighbors joined by pressing 'x'.

 ### External Nodes
 New root nodes ("externals") can be created with 'Ctrl-Shift-o'.
 These appear on top of the root node in move mode.
 Move them using 'hjkl' or 'HJKL' and press 'Enter' to place them.
 These nodes constitute a new "component" that is unconnected and therefore non attracted to the default component.
 New root nodes will be assigned a numerical mark from 1 to 9, corresponding to their respective component indices.
 Externals past 9 in index are allowed but will not be marked and can only be selected via [searching](Searching).